boring-registry/boring-registry/README.md

 ### Local

 Run `make` to build the project and install the `boring-registry` executable into `$GOPATH/bin`.
 Then start the server with `$GOPATH/bin/boring-registry`, or if `$GOPATH/bin` is already on your `$PATH`, you can simply run `boring-registry`.

-## Overview

-The Boring-Registry comes with an `upload` and a `server` command.
-* `server` serves both the Module and Provider Registry Protocol for Terraform
-* `upload` lets users publish their modules to the registry

 ## Configuration

-The Boring-Registry does not rely on any configuration files.
+The boring-registry does not rely on a configuration file.
 Instead, everything can be configured using flags or environment variables.

 **Important Note**:
 * Flags have higher priority than environment variables